Floopert/CW2024/Readme.md

     -Started by checking all the generated resources such as projectiles and plane objects.
 See if they are constantly being generated implicitly.
 Found out that the projectiles were not being destroyed when out of screen.
 Fixed that logic but problem still persisted.
     -Then disabled the function to generate projectiles, to see if RAM still increasing.
 Found out that it did, so most likely was not due to generation of objects.
     -Then found out that the RAM was still increasing at boss level even after death (Game Over).
 Which was not possible since there should be a timeline.stop() after death.
 Which then led to a realization that the first level timeline was never stopped because timeline.stop() was never called when switching level.
 Resources was continouously being taken due to a redundant timeline being run on the background.
 Added timeline.stop() before going to next level, problem solved.

+### How best to structure and convey the Readme.md info
+    -Changes are constantly made for the classes, some classes are even renamed and broken up -It would be hard to list down the Modified Java Classes in a one-to-one comparison with the original class.
+    -So instead, all changes are listed down in a chronological order (in the order of commit).
+    -But it still gets a bit messy since some old comments in the Readme.md might not be relevant anymore in the newer updates, but will forget that such a comment existed previously.